sanjaya1996/RNative-NewsApp-HeadUp/README.md

 ## _Dependencies:_

-This is a fairly small Project.
+This is fairly a small Project.
 We could have developed this app without a single dependencies mentioned below.
-I planned to Scale up and add other feature in this app further in near future.
-So, I have added all the relevant dependencies in upfront.
+I planned this app to Scale up and add other features in near future.
+Therefore, I have added all the relevant dependencies in upfront.
 Some important dependencies added in this app are as follows:

 - axios
   - Axios will help us to make a HTTP request way more easier.